DNRC/FCG-User-Documentation/docs/index.md

 incident if one is present.
 Click on the close button or outside of the modal to close it.

+The financial code list can be filtered by using the text input field, the area and unit dropdowns, as well as the voided and Montana Only checkboxes.

 The other page shows the preseason admin codes.
 This can be accessed using the `Admin Codes` link on the application header bar.
 If there are no pre-season codes added for the year, no categories will be shown.